Enter the Dragon: Filming

 Jackie Chan has uncredited roles as various guards during the fights with Lee.
 However, Yuen Wah was Lee's main stunt double for the film, responsible for the gymnastics stunts such as the cartwheels and jumping back flip in the opening fight.

 Sammo Hung also has an uncredited role in the opening fight scene against Lee at the start of the film.

-Lee originally wanted to cast Chuck Norris as Han's bodyguard, Oharra; Bob Wall was the second choice.
+Lee originally wanted to cast Chuck Norris as Han's bodyguard, O'Hara; Bob Wall was the second choice.
 A rumour surrounding the making of Enter The Dragon claims that Wall did not like Bruce Lee and that their fight scenes were not choreographed.
 However, Wall has denied this, stating he and Lee were good friends.
 In one of their fight scenes, Lee injured his hand on a shattered bottle held by Wall, which angered Lee.

 The production hired prostitutes to play Han's harem.
 The visibility of their roles led the actresses to demand higher wages, which then led the stuntmen to consider striking, because they were paid less.

 The film was shot on location in Hong Kong.
 In keeping with local film-making practices, scenes were filmed without sound: dialogue and sound effects were added or dubbed in during post-production.
 Bruce Lee, after he had been goaded or challenged, fought several real fights with the film's extras and some set intruders during filming.
 The scenes on Han's Island were filmed at a residence known as Palm Villa near the coastal town of Stanley.
 The villa is now demolished and the area heavily redeveloped around Tai Tam Bay where the martial artists were filmed coming ashore.